genbratton/html_to_wordpress_theme/README.md

 ## Experience Level

 How much experience would a participant need to get the most from this lesson?
-Put an "x" in the brackets for all that apply.

 * [x] Beginner
 * [x] Intermediate
 * [ ] Advanced

 ## Type of Instruction

 Which strategies will be used for this lesson plan?
-Put an "x" in the brackets for all that apply.

 * [x] Demonstration
 * [ ] Discussion